 - 1 cup fresh blueberries

-- Using an electric mixer, beat butter at medium speed until light and fluffy.
+- Using an electric mixer, beat the butter at medium speed until light and fluffy, 2 to 3 minutes.
 Slowly add in granulated sugar, beating well.
 Add eggs, one at a time, and beat until combined.

 - Combine together the flour, baking powder, and salt.
 Add the dry ingredients, alternating with the milk, beginning and ending with the flour mixture.
 Beat at low speed after each addition until just combined.
-Stir in vanilla.
+Stir in the vanilla extract.

-- Pour batter into the prepared springform pan, topping with sliced peaches and blueberries.
+- Pour the batter into the prepared springform pan, topping with sliced peaches and blueberries.

-- Bake for 1 hour and 10 minutes, or until the center of the cake is set and a tester comes out with moist crumbs.
-Cool for 30 minutes on a wire rack before unmolding cake; serve at room temperature.
+- Bake for 1 hour, or until the center of the cake is set and a tester comes out with moist crumbs.
+Cool for 30 minutes on a wire rack before unmolding the cake; serve at room temperature.